 Britt-Marie Was Here, Fredrik Bachman

-But as the story unfolds, we delve deeper into Britt-Marie’s past, and the complexities of her personality begin to unravel.
-We learn about her troubled marriage, her struggles with motherhood, and her desperation to find meaning in a life that has been marked by disappointment and heartache.
+This book is heavy on character development, and as we learn more about Britt-Marie, and the locals, we delve deeper into Britt-Marie’s past, and the complexities of her personality begin to unveil.
 Through her journey, we witness the transformation of this once-timid woman into a force to be reckoned with.
+And the townspeople of Borgmästarebegreppet are equally fascinating characters.

 Sunglasses – A Dark Book